Frequent customer questions

 What are my options if we find the glasses are not working as well as expected?

-All hope should not be lost as there are other lens types that may show different results altogether.
+All hope should not be lost as another lens type may show different results all together.

-If type A lens is not achieving the desired results then we will recommend the stronger lens type B. If you feel the results of lens type B are too intense then we may recommend lens type A.
+If lens type A is not achieving the desired results then we may recommend the stronger lens type B. If you feel the result of lens type B is too intense then we may recommend lens type A.

 Can I buy more than one pair of glasses and return any that are not working for me?

-Yes definitely, we encourage people to do this but so that you are aware, please just read our returns policy to ensure you are not too late returning the glasses that are not required.
+Yes definitely, we encourage people to do this but so that you are aware, please read our returns policy to ensure you are not too late returning any of the glasses that are not required.